 Does that mean I should quit if I think I have been constructively dismissed?

 Maybe.
 Quitting is usually the first step in claiming constructive dismissal.
-But do not act on this before receiving advice from experienced employment law counsel.
+But do not act on this before receiving advice from an experienced employment lawyer.

 Claiming constructive dismissal is sometimes a risky proposition.
 You cannot sue your employer for constructive dismissal and keep your job.
 If you sue unsuccessfully sue for constructive dismissal, you will be left with no job, no severance, and a stack of legal fees that got you nowhere.